To register for this Spring’s panel discussions, please follow the links below:

 Tia Blassingame: A book artist and printmaker exploring the intersection of race, history, and perception, Tia Blassingame often incorporates archival research and her own poetry in her artist’s book projects for nuanced discussions of racism in the United States.
 In 2019, Blassingame founded the Book/Print Artist/Scholar of Color collective to bring Book History and Print Culture scholars into conversation and collaboration with BIPOC book artists, papermakers, curators, letterpress printers, printmakers for building community and support systems.
 She is an Assistant Professor of Art at Scripps College and serves as the Director of Scripps College Press, an experimental letterpress and bookbinding laboratory.

 Bonnie Mak is an associate professor at the University of Illinois, with appointments in the School of Information Sciences, History, and Medieval Studies.
 She studies the production and circulation of knowledge, with a particular focus on visualization practices from antiquity to today.

-Jesse Meyer is president of Pergamena Parchments and Leathers in Montgomery NY.
+Jesse Meyer is president of Pergamena, in Montgomery, NY.
 He has been producing animal skin parchment material and researching the process since he began working at the Meyer family tannery after receiving his BFA fine arts degree.
 He is fascinated by the large and subtle range of qualities that can be elicited from animal skins.

-We are very much looking forward to the project’s unfolding over the course of the year.
-Please follow us here on the website or on twitter (@yalebookhistory) for updates and further information on the program over the Fall semester.
+Please follow us here on the website or on twitter (@yalebookhistory) for updates and further information on the program over the Spring semester.